 Facebook Live videos have become one of the most engaging features on Facebook.
-Learn how to embed Facebook live videos in WordPress post and pages.
+Learn how to embed Facebook live videos in WordPress posts and pages.

 It shouldn’t be of surprise that more and more businesses are focused on producing video content.
-Facebook like many other platforms such as YouTube and Periscope (Twitter) has simplified the process of creating video content to connect with your audience.
+Facebook, like many other platforms such as YouTube and Vimeo, has simplified the process of creating video content to connect with your audience.

-As you gear up to record, save, and publish Facebook live videos, you might also want to embed those videos later in your blogs to tell more stories.
-Or you could just be looking to embed other’s Facebook live videos in your blog post.
+As you gear up to record, save, and publish Facebook live videos, you might want to embed those videos later in your blogs to tell more stories.
+Or you could just be looking to embed other pages’ and groups’ Facebook live videos in your blog post.

-Embedding Facebook live videos in WordPress, however, isn’t as easy as pasting a YouTube video link.
-The embedding process isn’t easier mostly because it’s still a new product and possibly because Facebook wants users to visit and stay on their platform for a longer period.
+Embedding Facebook live videos in WordPress, however, isn’t as easy as copy-pasting a YouTube video link.
+The embedding process isn’t easier, possibly because Facebook wants users to visit and stay on their platform for a longer period.

 Besides, WordPress hasn’t integrated (or whitelisted) oEmbed for Facebook as of now to make it easier to embed Facebook videos.